 Brief Garden by Bevis Bawa

 Sri Lanka produces 90% of the world’s supply of cinnamon and cultivation is a unique, scarcely known process.
 Visit a hilltop villa surrounded by a working cinnamon plantation with views over Koggala Lake and misty mountain ranges.
 Enjoy a four-course cinnamon-inspired lunch, or continue onto the Handungoda Tea Estate nearby.

 Galle City Tour

 Explore behind the iconic walls of this ancient coastal citadel.
 Meet descendants of the original merchant families.
 Experience the spice trade first-hand with glimpses back in time, contrasting with today's trendy boutiques and cafes that line the cobble alleys of the fort.

 Enter a floating spa pavilion surrounded by lotuses and embark on a journey of healing.
 Submit to unique experiences designed exclusively for Anantara - from the hydrating, mineral-rich Kalutara King Coconut Delight, to the Anantara Kalutara Tea Journey that is inspired by Ceylon's fine tea heritage.

 Aliya Kids' and Teens' Club

 At Anantara, we understand that a great family holiday means keeping the youngest VIPs happily engaged.

-At our dedicated kids’ club, we do just that, with a great range of supervised activities – creative fun, gaming stations, outdoor sports, and exciting excursions – all under the watchful eye of our caring and energetic staff.
+At our dedicated kids' and teens' club, we do just that, with a great range of supervised activities – creative fun, gaming stations, outdoor sports, and exciting excursions – all under the watchful eye of our caring and energetic staff.

 Geoffrey Bawa Library